Clayoquot protests: Blockades and protests

 In 1984, the first opposition to logging companies in the Sound occurred, when members of Friends of Clayoquot Sound and First Nations groups set up blockades on the logging roads leading to Meares Island.
 The island was important to First Nations communities because it contained main sources of drinking water for the area.
 On Meares Island, "drinking water is sourced from reservoirs that receive an abundance of rain water filtered through the surrounding watershed."
-Then, the water is treated, stored, and delivered to the residents of businesses of Tofino.
+Then, the water is treated, stored, and delivered to the residents and businesses of Tofino.

 Environmental groups like Friends of Clayoquot Sound and the First Nations communities were concerned with the logging companies' approach to resource management.
 The First Nations did not completely oppose all logging in the Sound; in fact, they acknowledged that their people had depended on the land's resources for centuries.
 Rather, they opposed the fact that the companies were pursuing short-term profits by extracting resources at maximum efficiency rates, with little interference from the British Columbia government.